Article Navigation

 Subject: HTML pages

-In the dialog box, enter the policy Name (required) and Note if needed, and then click Save.
+• Enter the policy Name (required) and Note if needed into the dialog box and then click Save.

-From the options at the top of the page, select +Add rule to the policy.
+• Select +Add rule to the policy.from the options at the top of the page.
 Repeat the steps above to add as many rules as needed.

 Note: Regular Expressions in source-code exclusions are not 100% compatible with Monsido Policies.
 The languages are different (Java and Ruby).